How to Calculate Landed Cost When Importing from China?

 Find a supplier & get a quotation is just the first step.
 All buyers should calculate a landed cost of the product they are purchasing before actually importing it.
 Do not go through the trouble of importing and then finding out you spent more than you can sell it for.

-Keep reading and the following information below will help you study and understand the true cost of imported goods.
+This post will help you study and understand the true cost of imported goods.

 Please note: Quite a few buyers are always looking for an easy formula or template for their first import calculation.
 As far as we know, none such a free & instant tool yet.
 It’s so complicated and there are numerous variables.
-So you’d better not waste time on it.

 After you have learned the basic principle here, then focus on the first trial order with small quantity.
 This should be the best practice.